 The Benefits of Automating Service Requests from Your ITSM Portal

-Between the “great resignation” and limited budgets, state and local governments are struggling with limited resources and low IT service desk maturity.
+When it comes to IT, state and local governments are struggling with limited resources, retaining IT talent and low IT service desk maturity.
 In fact, according to a recent survey, 54 percent of participating governments say their IT service desk ranks as either not mature (meaning no standard processes or automation) or somewhat mature (some standard processes and automations, but not much).

-Unsurprisingly, the top IT service management (ITSM) challenges according to those surveyed are too much ticket volume and not enough resources to address it.
-One solution to this challenge is investing in the right IT service management tool for your organization.
+Unsurprisingly, the top IT Service Management (ITSM) challenge, according to those surveyed, is too much ticket volume and not enough resources to address it.
+One solution to this challenge is investing in the right IT Service Management tool for your organization.
 When an organization has a low-code/no-code ITSM tool that is easy to use and administer, they are more likely to be able to reduce ticket volume and maximize resources using self-service portals, knowledge bases and workflow automations.

 Self-Service Portals Improve Service Delivery, Customer Satisfaction